 - Play Carefully: If you use recordings, play them carefully and responsibly.
 Only play a bird's song in a habitat where you believe the bird to be, and keep the volume low so the invading bird does not seem overly aggressive or powerful.

 - Be Patient: Birds have excellent hearing and can hear recorded calls from quite a distance, and birders should be patient when waiting for a response.
 It may take several minutes after the recording is played for a bird to arrive in the area and respond to the challenge, and careful waiting can be rewarding.

 What About Pishing?

-Using bird recordings can help birders get better views of different species even while they familiarize themselves with calls for birding by ear, but this controversial aspect of birding may still be harmful to birds.
-Understanding the possible effects of bird song recordings can help all birders make the best choices to balance their desire to see birds and making sure the birds are not harmed.
+Using bird recordings can help birders get better views of birds even while they familiarize themselves with calls for birding by ear, but this controversial tactic may still be harmful to birds.
+Understanding the possible effects of birdsong recordings can help all birders make the best choices to balance their desire to see birds and making sure the birds are not harmed.